tomjwells/coti-node-monitoring/README.md

 Loki is a log aggregation system that stores and queries logs from your applications.
 Loki needs special access to Docker's internals to collect logs from the container running inside Docker.
 Loki's way of obtaining this access is by means of a Docker plugin.

 I have included a script `install_loki_plugin.sh` to automatically install and configure the plugin.
-If it does not work, please let me know, or you can read the script and try to follow it's steps.
+If it does not work, please let me know, or you can read the script and try to follow its steps.

 The script requires sudo priviliges, so run